projectsveltos/sveltos/docs/getting_started/install/install.md

 ```

 !!! warning
-    Both deployment methods install Sveltos in the `projectsveltos` namespace.
+    Sveltos is deployed in the `projectsveltos` namespace.

 ## Deployment Options